justaszie/weight-tracker/README.md

 **Authentication & Authorization**
 - **JWT authentication via Supabase** to log in to the frontend and to access the app's REST APIs.
-- **Google OAuth 2.0** implementation to get access to fetch the user's Google Fit data.
+- **Google OAuth 2.0** implementation to get access the user's Google Fit data.
 This includes secure access token storage and refresh mechanism

 **Data Management**
 - **Data syncing strategy** - on user's request, fetch and store user's data from the external source (Google Fit)